Rick Steves' Best of Europe

 Three Abbey Green Guesthouse has new rates: Db-£90–140, four-poster Db-£140–180, family rooms-£140–220, self-catering Qb apartment-£170–250.
 A minimum three-night stay is required for Bank Holiday weekends.

-See the updates to our England guidebook.
+For late-breaking Bath news, see the updates to our England guidebook.

 Two tourist-information offices have closed: on in Trastevere (on Piazza Sonnino) and the other near the Church of Santa Maria Maggiore (on Via dell'Olmata).